-The Parish Council met on Thursday 9th January, 7:30pm at the school.
-The agenda is linked below and minutes will follow shortly.
+The Parish Council met on Thursday 13th February, 7:30pm in the back room at the George Inn.
+The agenda is linked below, and minutes will follow soon.

 The Parish Council will hold an extraordinary meeting on 19 December 2019 at 19:30 in Babraham School Hall.

 We invite all residents to attend our discussion on a proposed agreement between Sawston and Babraham on our shared boundary and financial contributions to the Parishes that might be delivered by new developments under Section 106, the “mechanism [of the Town and Country Planning Act] which make a development proposal acceptable in planning terms, that would not otherwise be acceptable” (source: Local Government Association).